cisco/cisco-network-node-utils/docs/README-develop-node-utils-APIs.md

 ## <a name="complex">Example: router eigrp</a>

-As a best practice, create a topic/feature branch for your feature work using the `git branch feature/<feature_name>` command.
+As a best practice, create a topic branch (also sometimes called a feature branch) for your feature work using the `git branch feature/<feature_name>` command.

 ```bash
 git branch feature/eigrp